-On April 27, 2022, the stockholders of the Company approved the second amended and restated 2016 Long Term Incentive Plan (the "LTIP"), which, among other things, increased the number of shares of Class A Common Stock authorized for issuance to employees and directors from 24,750,000 shares to 44,250,000 shares.
+On May 23, 2023, the stockholders of the Company approved the 2023 Long Term Incentive Plan (the "LTIP").
+The LTIP is an equity incentive plan that replaced the Company's prior plan and, among other things, increased the number of shares of Class A Common Stock authorized for issuance to employees and directors by 25,000,000 shares to a total of 69,250,000 shares.
+On February 20, 2024, in connection with the Earthstone Merger, the Company amended and restated the LTIP to further increase the number of shares of Class A Common Stock authorized for issuance by 2,468,560 shares to a total of 71,718,560 shares, reflecting the shares that the Company had assumed from the Earthstone Energy, Inc. Amended and Restated 2014 Long Term Incentive Plan in connection with the Earthstone Merger.
 The LTIP provides for grants of restricted stock, stock options (including incentive stock options and nonqualified stock options), restricted stock units (including performance stock units), stock appreciation rights and other stock or cash-based awards.